These quick and easy chicken enchiladas with red sauce are a great meal for busy weeknights that the whole family will love.

 Jump to:

 - Sauce - This recipe calls for canned enchilada sauce.
-If you have a bit more time you can make a quick homemade sauce too.
-If you prefer tangy green enchilada sauce check out my Enchiladas with Green Sauce recipe!
+If you have a bit more time, you can make a quick homemade sauce too.
+If you prefer tangy green enchilada sauce, check out my Enchiladas with Green Sauce recipe!

 - Tortillas - Corn tortillas are the traditional choice, but my family prefers flour tortillas in our enchiladas.
-The flour tortillas get soft and gooey when baked with the sauce and they're less likely to break making them easier to work with.
+The flour tortillas get soft and gooey when baked with the sauce, and they're less likely to break, making them easier to work with.

-- Cheese - For this recipe I went with store bought Mexican shredded cheese.
-Shredding your own will give you a better melt but we're going for easy here and sometimes every minute counts!
+- Cheese - For this recipe, I went with store-bought Mexican shredded cheese.
+Shredding your own will give you a better melt, but we're going for easy here, and sometimes every minute counts!

-- Add oil to a large skillet set over medium heat and saute the onion and green pepper until the onion is softened and translucent, around 5 minutes.
+- Cook the Veggies - Add oil to a large skillet set over medium heat and saute the onion and green pepper until the onion is softened and translucent, around 5 minutes.
 Add garlic and cook for around 30 seconds until fragrant.

-- Add the shredded chicken, paprika, cumin, onion powder, garlic powder, and ⅓ cup of enchilada sauce to the pan and stir to combine, then remove from heat.
+- Prepare the Filling - Add the shredded chicken, paprika, cumin, onion powder, garlic powder, and ⅓ cup of enchilada sauce to the pan and stir to combine, then remove from heat.

-- Top with remaining enchilada sauce, then remaining shredded cheese.
-Then cover with foil and bake for 20 minutes then remove foil and bake for another 5-10 minutes until cheese is melted sauce is bubbling
+- Add Topping and Bake - Top with remaining enchilada sauce, then remaining shredded cheese.
+Then cover with foil and bake at 350°F for 20 minutes.

 Storage and Reheating Tips